TheSimPill/ViolationTool/notes.md

         all data button for dates - done change program name - done during exe add icon - done during exe
-        remove email screen and other unecessary stuff write up document with details, how to use, assumptions
+        remove email screen and other unecessary stuff - done write up document with details, how to use, assumptions